wp-plugins/content-views-query-and-display-post-page/README.txt

 == Screenshots ==

-1. Plugin screenshot overview.
-Filter settings to query posts
+1. Plugin overview.
+Filter settings form to query posts
-2. Display Setting options (to display posts)
+2. Display Setting form to display posts at frontend
 3. Query and display in Grid layout (Show Title, Thumbnail)
 4. Query and display in Grid layout (Show Title, Thumbnail, Content, Meta fields), with Pagination
 5. Query and display in Collapsible List